charlpcronje/arm.docs.cronje.me/src/nginxpm.md

   }
 }
 ```
-Once you have done that press “Ctrl + X” then Y to save and “Enter” to exit the nano editor.
+Once you have done that press `Ctrl + X` then Y to save and `Enter` to exit the nano editor.

 We now have to create one more file this one is a docker-compose.yml file.